 As you can tell from the name, anyone with this disorder experiences extreme restlessness.

 Psychiatric disorders like bipolar disorder, schizophrenia, generalized anxiety disorder, and, of course, ADHD can cause restlessness.

-These are often accompanied by the persistent urge to move, arm movement, and constant pacing.
+These are often accompanied by the persistent urge to move, such as arm movement or constant pacing.